 At their northernmost, Lake and Porter counties are densely populated, industrialized and consistently Democratic in their political preferences.
 But the further south you travel, they take on a more suburban and eventually rural character.
 It is that part of Lake and Porter counties that comprise House District 11, a rare Republican foothold in northwestern Indiana, represented since 2014 by Michael Aylesworth, a former Porter County officeholder who after a career in agribusiness became an official at Ivy Tech.

 A 2018 campaign profile in The Times of Northwest Indiana reported Aylesworth’s priorities were to encourage “business growth and expansion, direct more state resources into preschool education and wellness checks for youngsters, and improve education as much as a balanced budget allows.’’
 Among the bills he introduced in 2020 was one to increase the legal age for buying cigarettes and vaping products from 18 to 21, one of the legislative session’s most watched issues.
-Rather than act on Aylesworth’s legislation, the House passed a Senate bill with the same provision; it has been signed into law.
-Aylesworth’s legislative offerings otherwise tend not to be on topics that grab headlines.
-His most recent bill to pass and be signed into law increased the state subsidy for the salaries of county engineers.
+Rather than act on Aylesworth’s legislation, the House passed a Senate bill with the same provision; it was signed into law.
+Aylesworth’s legislative offerings otherwise tend not to be on topics that grab headlines, for example, a bill passed and signed into law to increase the state subsidy for the salaries of county engineers.

 - Graduated, History and Government, Indiana University at Bloomington, 1966